ms/buildtogether.tech/debugging/index.md

 ## Common Errors

-What mistakes do programmers make most often?
-The largest study of this for novices is <cite>Brown2017</cite>, which found that mismatched quotes and parentheses are the most common type of errors in novice Java programs, but also the easiest to fix, while some mistakes (like putting the condition of an `if` in `{…}` instead of `(…)` are most often made only once.
+What mistakes do programmers make <span i="common programming errors;
+error!common">most often</span>?
+The largest study of this for novices is
+<cite>Brown2017</cite>, which found that mismatched quotes and parentheses are
+the most common type of errors in novice Java programs, but also the easiest to fix, while some mistakes (like putting the condition of an `if` in `{…}` instead of `(…)` are most often made only once.
 Unsurprisingly, mistakes that produce compiler errors are fixed much faster than ones that don't.
 Some mistakes, however, are made many times, like invoking methods with the wrong arguments (e.g., passing a string instead of an integer).

-<cite>Brown2017</cite> also compared the mistakes novices actually make with what
+<cite>Brown2017</cite> also compared <span i="error!misperception of
-their teachers thought they made.
+frequency">the mistakes novices actually make</span> with what their teachers thought they made.
 They found that, "…educators formed only a weak consensus about which mistakes are most frequent, that their rankings bore only a moderate correspondence to the students in the…data, and that educators' experience had no effect on this level of agreement."
 For example, mistaking `=` (assignment) and `==` (equality) wasn't nearly as common as most teachers believed.

 For experienced programmers, <cite>Pritchard2015</cite> reported that the most common errors in Python programs were (in order):

--   SyntaxError: invalid syntax
+1. SyntaxError: invalid syntax
--   NameError: name *name* is not defined
+1. NameError: name *name* is not defined
--   EOFError: EOF when reading a line
+1. EOFError: EOF when reading a line
--   SyntaxError: unexpected EOF while parsing
+1. SyntaxError: unexpected EOF while parsing
--   IndentationError: unindent does not match any outer indentation level
+1. IndentationError: unindent does not match any outer indentation level

 {: .continue}
 while the most common in Java were:

--   cannot find symbol - variable NAME
+1.  cannot find symbol - variable NAME
--   ';' expected
+1.  ';' expected
--   cannot find symbol - method NAME
+1.  cannot find symbol - method NAME
--   cannot find symbol - class NAME
+1.  cannot find symbol - class NAME
--   incompatible types
+1.  incompatible types

 Complex errors are one of a kind: that's part of what makes them complex.
 But some simple errors crop up again and again, and you can use those patterns as a checklist for finding problems.
-If you do this consciously, you will train yourself not to make those mistakes in future.
-Some mistakes that come up frequently include:
+A useful initial checklist for novices' programs includes:

 Numbers
 :   Zero; smallest number; smallest magnitude; most negative; largest number;